Know Your Broker: Attending the IBBA Conference

 Know Your Broker: Chuck Campbell

 When asked his advice for buyers and sellers, Chuck said, “Find balance between your head, heart, and gut, and don’t lose perspective on the overall objective.”
-As for Chuck’s overall objective, he says it’s always to make sure that his clients feel proud for trusting him with one of the biggest events of their lives: a business transaction.
-Earning that trust every day is what gets him up, genuinely excited, every morning.
+As for Chuck’s overall objective, he says it’s his fiduciary responsibility to his client – to earn their trust and always operate in their best interest.
+It is of utmost importance to him to make sure that his clients feel proud for trusting him with one of the biggest events of their lives: a business transaction.

 Know Your Broker: Debbie Small